LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

   - `<number>` (e.g. 3076)
     - The assigned bill or resolution number.
   - `<url>` (e.g. https://api.data.gov/congress/v3/bill/117/hr/3076)
-    - The referrer URL to the bill or resolution item in the API.
+    - A referrer URL to the bill or resolution item in the API.
   - `<title>` (e.g. Postal Service Reform Act of 2022)
     - The display title for the bill or resolution.
   - `<latestAction>`